Early Life and Education

-Dilip Surana was born on January 18, 1966, in Bangalore, India.
-He completed his schooling at Bishop Cotton Boys High School in Bangalore.
-He pursued a Bachelor of Commerce (Accounts) degree from St. Joseph's College of Commerce, Bangalore University, graduating in 1987.
-Surana's early life was marked by his exposure to the pharmaceutical industry, as his father, G.C.
+Dilip Surana was born in India, though his exact date of birth is not publicly available.
+He completed his schooling from Bishop Cotton Boys high school in Bangalore.
+He earned a Bachelor's Degree in Pharmacy from the University of Bangalore.
+He also earned a Bachelor of Commerce (Accounts) degree from St. Joseph's College of Commerce in 1985 with flying colors.
+His family has a background in the pharmaceutical sector; his father, G.C.
 Surana, founded Micro Labs in 1973.

 Rise to Success